VasiliyKolihalov/HelpDeskSystem/Authentication.Api/README.md

-# Authentication
+# Authentication.Api

 Authentication.Api is a microservice responsible for accounts, roles and permissions.

-## Communication
+## Communications

 This microservice communicates with [Users.Api](../Users.Api/README.md) by using REST, for keeping the rule one account - one user.
 Also, microservice publishes RabbitMQ messages which consumes [Notification.Api](../Notification.Api/README.md).
-For rabbit mq communication uses a standard client from [Infrastructure](../Infrastructure/README.md).
+For RabbitMq communication uses a standard client from [Infrastructure](../Infrastructure/README.md).

 ## Persistence

-This microservice has own database `accountsdb` in postgres.
+This microservice has own database `accountsdb` in PostgreSQL.
-For mapping sql query results, this microservice uses micro orm [Dapper](https://github.com/DapperLib/Dapper).
+For mapping sql query results, microservice uses micro orm [Dapper](https://github.com/DapperLib/Dapper).
 For migration uses [FluentMigrator](https://github.com/fluentmigrator/fluentmigrator).

 ## Authentication